awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/what-is-amazon-ec2-auto-scaling.md

 ## Related Services<a name="related-services"></a>

 To configure automatic scaling for all of the scalable resources for your application, use AWS Auto Scaling\.
-For more information, see the [AWS Auto Scaling User Guide](http://docs.aws.amazon.com/autoscaling/plans/userguide/)\.
+For more information, see the [AWS Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/plans/userguide/)\.

 To automatically distribute incoming application traffic across multiple instances in your Auto Scaling group, use Elastic Load Balancing\.
-For more information, see the [Elastic Load Balancing User Guide](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/)\.
+For more information, see the [Elastic Load Balancing User Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/)\.

 To monitor basic statistics for your instances and Amazon EBS volumes, use Amazon CloudWatch\.
-For more information, see the [Amazon CloudWatch User Guide](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.
+For more information, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

-To monitor the calls made to the Amazon EC2 Auto Scaling API for your account, including calls made by the AWS Management Console, command line tools, and other services, use AWS CloudTrail\.
-For more information, see the [AWS CloudTrail User Guide](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.
+To monitor the calls made to the Amazon EC2 Auto Scaling API for your account, use AWS CloudTrail\.
+The data logged includes calls made by the AWS Management Console, command line tools, and other services\.
+For more information, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.